digitalcredentials/verifier-plus/README.md

 ## Online Credential Storage

 A fundamental idea behind Verifiable Credentials is that they are standalone, autonomous, cryptographically signed declarations of some fact or facts.
-They are most simply just standard text (even the cryptographic signature is just text), usually stored in files that the holder of the credential (like say a student with a Verifiable Credential copy of their degree) takes away with them and can keep forever, storing them wherever they like, without any dependency on the original issuer.
+Verifiable Credentials are most simply just standard text (even the cryptographic signature is plain text), usually stored in files that the holder of the credential (like say a student with a Verifiable Credential copy of their degree) takes away with them and can keep forever, storing them wherever they like, without any dependency on the original issuer.

 Most notably, the credentials do not have to be stored on a public server owned by an issuer (or a company acting on behalf of the issuer), and verification of the credentials can happen anywhere, anytime, without needing to make a call back to the original issuer or to any kind of online service that the issuer provides.
-This affords the credential holder significantly increased control over their own credentials than if the credential verification runs back to the issuer.
+This affords the credential holder significantly increased privacy, control and long-term ownership of their own credentials than if the credential verification runs back to the issuer.

 However, because the credentials themselves are files, it can be difficult to manage them, and to share them with other people.
 So we usually encourage people to store their credentials in a so-called 'wallet' like our [Learner Credential Wallet](https://lcw.app) which consolidates the credentials in one place, in an app built specifically to help with things like receiving credentials, viewing credentials, verifying credentials, and sharing credentials.

  From within a wallet we can email, text message, AirDrop/QuickShare credentials, but even then it can be confusing for the receipient to know what to do with the file: how to view it and how to verify it.
 They can certainly do what we've described above and upload the file to VerifierPlus, but that takes some degree of understanding, and effort, and things can go wrong.
 During the copy/pasting for example, characters might get moved that affect the signature.
-And furthermore, we might even want to share our credendial more publicly with the world, which we of course can't (easily) do with email or text messages.
+And furthermore, we might even want to share our credendial more publicly with the world, which we of course can't feasibly do with email or text messages.

 One answer to all of this is of course to put the file somewhere from which it can be publicly downloaded, like DropBox, Google Drive, Github, or really anywhere that provides a public link to the file, and then we can share that link widely, even posting it to our say our LinkedIn profile.
-But sharing files this way can be annoying to get the permissions right, to know how to upload a file, and so for many it's just not viable.
+But sharing files this way can be annoying to get the permissions right, to know how to upload a file, and for many people it's just not viable.

 Furthermore when we share the link to the file, whoever downloads it still has to know what to do with it, which can of course be a significant problem.
 Imagine, for example, if we are asked to upload proof of graduation to an online portal when say applying for a job.
 Whoever later reviews our application may well not know what to make of a file with JSON code in it.

 Our approach, therefore, has been to provide a storage service for credentials that makes it easy to upload the credential directly from the Learner Credential Wallet, and at the same time generates a link for the credential that doesn't just return the credential, but opens the credential directly in VerifierPlus, instantly displaying and verifying the credential.
-The recipient of such a link doesn't see the JSON code at all.
+The recipient of such a link doesn't see the JSON code at all, just the nicely formatted view of the credential and its verification details.

-The LCW also provides options making it easy to share that link with others either through email, messages, a QR code, or even by posting it to one's LinkedIn profile.
+The Learner Credential Wallet also provides options making it easy to share that link with others either through email, messages, a QR code, or even by posting it to one's LinkedIn profile.

 The storage service itself is simply three API endpoints for storing, retrieving, and deleting a credential.
 You can find them in the [/app/api/credentials/route.ts](/app/api/credentials/route.ts) file.